utvoluntariado/radar-stats-ios/README.md

 # Radar STATS – iOS
-iOS app to visualize statistics provided by the [Radar STATS](https://github.com/Radar-STATS/Radar-STATS) project about Spain's “Radar COVID” app Exposure Notification service.
+iOS app to visualize statistics provided by the [Radar STATS](https://github.com/Radar-STATS/Radar-STATS) project about Spain's "Radar COVID" app Exposure Notification service.

 # About the project
-This project has been created with the premise of providing the population with simple and quick information about the performance of RadarCOVID, the Spanish application to contain the Exposure Notification service.
+This project has been created with the premise of providing the population with simple and quick information about the performance of Radar COVID, the Spanish application to contain the Exposure Notification service.

 ## Introductory Q&A
 ### Why not using SwiftUI?